nmarniesse/pomm-filter/README.md

 With an HTTP query `?filter[is_active]=1&filter[color]=blue&filter[color]=yellow&filter[category]=accessory&filter[price_from]=50&filter[price_from]=50&filter[price_to]=100&filter[tag]=_not_null_` you can have he same array in php with `$array_filters = $_GET['filter'];`.

-You have your filters, now let build the query:
+You have your array filters, now let build the query:

 ```php
 use NMarniesse\PommFilter\FilterCondition;